rdavdin/notes/Configuring-Linux-Web-Servers-part3.md

 ```
 sudo apt install libapache2-mod-wsgi
 ```

 2. Configure Apache to handle requests using the WSGI module by editing the file ```/etc/apache2/sites-enabled/000-default```.
-This file tells Apache how to respond to requests, where to find the files for a particular site and much more.
-[Read more about Configuration Files on Apache](http://httpd.apache.org/docs/current/configuring.html)
+This file tells Apache how to respond to requests, where to find the files for a particular site and much more ([Read Configuration Files on Apache](http://httpd.apache.org/docs/current/configuring.html)).
 Add the line ```WSGIScriptAlias / /var/www/html/myapp.wsgi``` into the end of the block ```<VirtualHost>...</VirtualHost>```.
 [Read more about WSGIScriptAlias](https://modwsgi.readthedocs.io/en/develop/configuration-directives/WSGIScriptAlias.html)

 #### The third step